Enhanced TDS

 - System Preparation

-- Long pot life is desirable in the processing of any casting resin system.
+- General instructions for preparing liquid resin systems - Long pot life is desirable in the processing of any casting resin system.
 Mix all of the components together very thoroughly at room temperature or slightly above and under vacuum.
 Intensive wetting of the filler is extremely important.
 Proper mixing will result in:

 - better flow properties and reduced tendency to shrinkage